v-artur/Golden_Oreos/README.md

 The notebook "Modeling.ipynb" will be used for the spectrogram reconstruction, and is mainly based on the "reconstruction_minimal.py" script that Maxime Verwoert et al. used.
 It also requires the "MelFilterBank.py" and "reconstructWave.py" scripts.
-The required data and scripts will be imported from Google Drive.
+The required data and scripts will be imported from Google Drive during the modeling.

 The "Important urls" directory contains one Word documentum named "URLS.docx", which lists the references we have checked so far.